James Maxwell

 The chief threat -- Calandagan

-The 2025 Derby winner (13/2 SP under Wayne Lordan) at age 4 in 2025; in 2026 he steps up to older middle-distance company at age 5.
-The Coolmore stable tour suggested the Coronation Cup as a possible 2026 prep for the King George route.
+The 2025 Derby winner (13/2 SP under Wayne Lordan) at age 3 in 2025; in 2026 he steps up to older middle-distance company at age 4.
+The Coolmore stable tour confirmed the Coronation Cup as the 2026 spring target for the King George route, and Lambourn validated the plan with a winning Huxley Stakes return at Chester on 8 May 2026 (see our Huxley Stakes 2026 result).

-Trends fit: former Derby winner stepping up; 5yo within the winning template; Coolmore-trained.
-The price (4/1) is honest -- he's a class horse but unproven over older middle-distance company.
+Trends fit: former Derby winner stepping up; 4yo within the wider winning template (Cracksman 2018 won at 4yo; Emily Upjohn 2023 won at 4yo); Coolmore-trained.
+The post-Huxley price (3/1-7/2) reflects this -- he's a class horse who has now confirmed himself as 2026-ready.

 The Whirl angle